anonymousForNow/FEAT/README.md

 # DeepiSign

-Self-contained Integrity and Authenticity of CNN Using Fragile Watermark
+Self-contained Integrity and Authenticity of CNN Using Fragile invisible Watermark

 Avaliable Soon